 Traditional military intelligence analysis has focussed on military sources of information such as satellite feeds, sensor data from manned and unmanned aerial vehicles and human intelligence from operatives in the field.
-Over the last 10 years Open Source Information Sources (OSINT), including social media sites such as Twitter & Facebook and live media streaming sites like Periscope, have become all pervasive and impossible to ignore.
+Over the last 10 years, Open Source Information Sources (OSINT), including social media sites such as Twitter & Facebook and live media streaming sites like Periscope, have become impossible to ignore.
 Effective use of OSINT adds a major capability to the UK’s military intelligence gathering capacity.
 However it also presents serious challenges to existing intelligence gathering approaches, which rely heavily on teams of analysts manually analysing data, in terms of the scale of information that must be checked and the real-time throughput at which hypotheses can be rigorously developed and assessed.

 In CISpaces we are using AI techniques such as natural language processing to automatically extract relevant facts from large volumes of social media posts.
 High precision information extraction from natural language text is a grand challenge in computer science.
 We are exploring how novel Open Information Extraction (OpenIE) approaches can be best used to identify and extract key facts that intelligence analysts need to know to answer questions such as ‘what hotels are UK nationals using to shelter in during a crisis?’ or ‘which evacuation routes are blocked due to social unrest?’.
 Evidence extracted using automated fact extraction from OSINT is used in argumentation schemes alongside other sources of evidence to support teams of analysts trying to evaluate conflicting hypotheses during real-time events.